 The Hawk property subarea is 212 acres located southeast of SR 18 on the northern border of the city.
 The subarea consists of the former Lakeside gravel mine now undergoing reclamation, an asphalt batch plant and a highway interchange.
 In 2013, the city initiated a study to develop the Hawk property subarea plan and an environmental impact statement(EIS).
 In 2014 the city approved a subarea plan, a Planned Action EIS and associated code and comprehensive plan amendments which will guide future development in the subarea(from mining to an urban village with mixed use commercial and residential) and provide for a streamlined environmental review of future development proposals through a SEPA Planned Action.

 The future development of the Hawk Property Subarea Plan involved preparation of a subarea plan(for a mixed use urban village concept), planning policies, zoning districts, and development regulations, as well as public participation and outreach opportunities.
-As part of the plan, the City is preparing a non-project Planned Action Environmental Impact Statement (EIS) to evaluate how implementation of the subarea plan might impact environmental and infrastructure resources in the area, as well as how those impacts might be mitigated.
+As part of the plan, the City prepared a non-project Planned Action Environmental Impact Statement (EIS) to evaluate how implementation of the subarea plan might impact environmental and infrastructure resources in the area, as well as how those impacts might be mitigated.

 On November 7, 2013, the Planning Commission held a public hearing on the Hawk Property Planned Action Ordinance and the Preferred Subarea Plan.
 A presentation from staff and the project consultants was provided, and public testimony was taken on these documents.
 The Planning Commission is responsible for holding a public hearing and forwarding a recommendation to the City Council.

 On Thursday, November 14, 2013, the Final Planned Action EIS was issued.
 This document can be reviewed here on the city's Hawk Property webpage.

 The Planning Commission reviewed the final documents and public testimony at their November 21, 2013 public meeting.
 After further discussion and deliberation the Planning Commission voted to forward to the city council the Planned Action Ordinance and Preferred Subarea Plan with a recommendation to approve.